-Share repurchase: Share repurchase means a purchase of shares, or an offer to purchase, redeem or otherwise acquire shares of an offeror made by an offeror, including a privatisation, scheme of arrangement or other form of reorganisation that consists in whole or in part of such an offer.
+Share buy-back: Share buy-back means a buy-back of shares, or an offer to buy back, redeem or otherwise acquire shares of an offeror made by an offeror, including a privatisation, scheme of arrangement or other form of reorganisation that consists in whole or in part of such an offer.

-Share repurchase by general offer: Share repurchase by general offer means a share repurchase effected by way of an offer made by an offeror to all holders of shares of a class of shares of the offeror.
+Share buy-back by general offer: Share buy-back by general offer means a share buy-back effected by way of an offer made by an offeror to all holders of shares of a class of shares of the offeror.

-Share Repurchase Code: Share Repurchase Code means the Code on Share Repurchases.
+Share Buy-backs Code: Share Buy-backs Code means the Code on Share Buy-backs.

-Shares: For the purpose of the Share Repurchase Code, shares means shares of all classes and securities which carry a right to subscribe or purchase shares issued directly or indirectly by a company or any of its subsidiaries.
+Shares: For the purpose of the Share Buy-backs Code, shares means shares of all classes and securities which carry a right to subscribe or purchase shares issued directly or indirectly by a company or any of its subsidiaries.